Git¶

 We’re automatically generating the Git Changelog from Git commit messages.

 Always use proper commit messages.
 Commit messages must be meaningful and short at the same time.
-Things like Changed some files
+Things like Changed some files, Update or Fix are not proper commit messages and you’ll burn in hell for it!

 Also ensure you don’t use identical summaries for multiple commits.
 You might want to squash them instead.